Jamal135/word-analysis/readme.md

 * Position: An integer list describing the index position within the word.
 * Previous: A string list describing which previous characters must exist.

 User beware, this code currently has no error correction and it is on you to provide correct arguments.
-Examples include, position index should not exceed minimum length input minus one and an empty string should never be provided for the previous input.

 ## No Arguments:

 Providing no argument for input means any value is allowed for that input.
 For example, no argument for length means all words from the shortest length to the longest will be included in the letter probability calculations.
-In the case of
+Note, using words_short.csv (built from words_short.csv).

 ```python
 word_analysis([], [], [])